Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 - Les Halles gratiné: Gratiné des Halles is also a typical Parisian dish.
 It is an onion soup topped with grated cheese that is browned in the oven.
 Simple, but good!

-Here you have more things to try in Paris; I leave you the names in French, which is how you will find it in France.
+Here you have more things to try in Paris; I leave you the names in French, which is how you will find them in France.

 - Le mille-feuille